Confidence-Controlled Exploration: Efficient Sparse-Reward Policy Learning for Robot Navigation: Conclusions, Limitations, and Future Works

 \section{Conclusions, Limitations, and Future Works}

-In this work, we propose an adaptive trajectory scheme, called Ada-NAV, which encourages exploration and induces training sample efficiency for goal-reaching navigation in the sparse reward setting with RL-based methods.
-We do so by empirically establishing a positive correlation between a policy's entropy and the spectral gap of its induced Markov Chain.
-We show, through experiments in navigation tasks, that Ada-NAV induces more sample-efficient training than both fixed and random trajectory length schemes without the need for tuning.
-In experiments on real robots, Ada-NAV-trained policies generally achieve better success rates and shorter path lengths than policies trained using constant and random trajectory lengths for the same sample budget.
+We propose CCE, which controls exploration and induces training sample efficiency for goal-reaching navigation in the sparse reward setting with RL-based methods by adaptively changing the trajectory length during training.
+We do so by utilizing a theoretical connection between the entropy of the robotic agent's policy and the exploration of the agent.
+We show that CCE induces more sample-efficient training than baselines.
+On real robots, CCE-trained policies generally achieve better success rates and shorter path lengths than ones trained with constant trajectory lengths and entropy regularization for the same sample budget.
+In real-world experiments, policies often lead to high motor vibrations from infeasible velocities provided as actions.
+Hence, further investigation is required to generate dynamically feasible and smooth actions for better sim-to-real transfer.
+As shown in the MuJoCo experiments, one limitation is that CCE performs comparably to baselines when in environments with significant bottlenecks and fewer paths between states.
+Future work could analyze this effect in non-stationary environments or in other robotics applications, such as control tasks.

-An important limitation of the present work is the restricted scope of our experimental investigation of the connection between policy entropy and the induced spectral gap.
-We considered only simple gridworld environments for the purposes of this paper, yet this important connection merits further investigation and validation on more sophisticated challenges, such as the MuJoCo suite of RL problems \cite{todorov2012mujoco}.
-During real-world experiments, we observe that all the navigation policies often lead to high motor vibrations due to dynamically infeasible velocities provided as the action.
-Hence, further investigation is required to generate dynamically feasible and smooth actions for a better sim-to-real transfer.